|John Sedgwick (standing center) with his staff at the Farley plantation house |

 -- Frederick Dent, Grant's aide-de-camp. who wrote he plucked a violet from the spot Sedgwick died.

 The body man: Thomas Holmes, the man who embalmed Sedgwick in Washington, is known as the “Father of Modern Embalming.”
 He received a commission as a captain in the Army Medical Corps during the Civil War and was assigned to Washington.
 He resigned his commission when he realized the commercial possibilities of embalming.
 (He charged $100 a body.)
-He also embalmed President Lincoln's body.
+He also embalmed President Lincoln.

 "The Yankees love of notoriety is a passion which prevades all classes of Yankee society and is equally distributed among both sexes.
 It flourishes in situations where it could not be expected to exist -- it rages even in the presence of death -- it finds food for gratification in the very honors which are paid to those whom the Yankees are to extol as heroes.
-Is there a Southern woman so lost to propreity, so destitute of modesty, so entirely divested of that delicacy which should characterize the true lady, as to append her name to an offering so sacred as this ought to have been, upon an occassion so solemn?"Major donation: Earlier this year, effects of the Sedgwick aide who escorted the general's body home to Cornwall Hollow, Conn., were donated to the Frederickburg and Spotsylvania National Military Park.
-Captain Richard F. Halsted's frock coat and kepi will eventually be displayed there, according to the Free-Lance Star of Fredericksburg, Va.
+Is there a Southern woman so lost to propreity, so destitute of modesty, so entirely divested of that delicacy which should characterize the true lady, as to append her name to an offering so sacred as this ought to have been, upon an occassion so solemn?"Major donation: In 2017, effects of the Sedgwick aide who escorted the general's body home to Cornwall Hollow, Conn., were donated to the Frederickburg and Spotsylvania National Military Park.
+Captain Richard F. Halsted's frock coat and kepi were to be displayed there, according to the Free-Lance Star of Fredericksburg, Va.

 A final goodbye: As the general's coffin was lowered into his grave in Cornwall Hollow six days after he was killed, "a peal of thunder like the roar of distant artillery reverberated along the heavens, sounding his requiem and the tired soldier rested," according to a Sedgwick family history.